How To Run An Interior Design Business

 For example: Software for creating 3D renderings, large colour boards, an accounting system, an intuitive project management system and anything else you need to work efficiently and effectively.

 In my office I have a small library of fabric and wallpaper books; brochures & catalogues as well as many samples that I am able to refer to as needed.
-I can also bring these items to clients’ homes to be best prepared for the initial consultation meeting, depending on their needs of course.
+I can also bring some of these items to clients’ homes to be best prepared for the initial consultation meeting, depending on their needs.

 3. Organized Processes

-Sure, Interior Decorating can be fun, but there is a lot that you need to know and keep track of.
-You need to be organized when logging information, tracking inquiries, placing orders, customizing designs, and much more.
+Sure, Interior Decorating and Design can be fun, but there is a lot that you need to know and keep track of!

 To make the most efficient use of your time while maintaining your sanity, you NEED to have streamlined processes.